-- 10.1 South Tyneside Council and its partners signed a Covenant with the Armed Forces Community in the borough of South Tyneside, which sets out the Council's commitment to actively support its serving personnel, veterans and their families by: - encouraging local communities to support the Armed Forces Community in their areas, and vice versa; - promote understanding and awareness amongst the public of issues affecting the Armed Forces Community; - recognise and remember the sacrifices made by the Armed Forces Community; - encourage activities which help to integrate the Armed Forces Community into local life: - ensure South Tyneside's service personnel, veterans and their families are not at a disadvantage when they try to access public services such as education, employment, housing, or health care; and - ensure South Tyneside's service personnel, veterans and their families are given special consideration where appropriate, especially for those who have given most, such as the injured and the bereaved.
+- 10.1 South Tyneside Council and its partners signed a Covenant with the Armed Forces Community in the borough of South Tyneside, which sets out the Council's commitment to actively support its serving personnel, veterans and their families by: - encouraging local communities to support the Armed Forces Community in their areas, and vice versa; - promote understanding and awareness amongst the public of issues affecting the Armed Forces Community; - recognise and remember the sacrifices made by the Armed Forces Community; - encourage activities which help to integrate the Armed Forces Community into local life;

-10.2 As part of this commitment, the Corporate Lead - Engagement, Communications and Support Services shall be responsible for ensuring that the Council fulfils its commitment as a Gold Award status employer in respect of the Ministry of Defence Employer Recognition scheme.
+- ensure South Tyneside's service personnel, veterans and their families are not at a disadvantage when they try to access public services such as education, employment, housing, or health care; and - ensure South Tyneside's service personnel, veterans and their families are given special consideration where appropriate, especially for those who have given most, such as the injured and the bereaved. - At its meeting of Borough Council on 13 May 2025, South Tyneside Council formally endorsed the inclusion of the Merchant Navy, placing this on the same platform as those in the Armed Forces Community. - 10.2 As part of this commitment, the Corporate Lead Engagement, Communications and Support Services shall be responsible for ensuring that the Council fulfils its commitment as a Gold Award status employer in respect of the Ministry of Defence Employer Recognition scheme.